 @ED,I $MFDCUSTOM.
 PROGFILE.MFDCUSTOM1 LHT 96

-This automatic custom output will be used unless the file is @FREEd, another custom output is entered in Spec 3, the @MFD S or L option is used, or the @MFD J or W option is used without S or L. Alternatively, you can treat $MFDCUSTOM as a @USE name that can be attached to any of several files with different custom image specifications.
-This way, only a @FREE,A of the name needs to be done to stop the automatic custom output.
+This automatic custom output will be used unless the file is @FREEd, another custom output is entered in Spec 3, or the @MFD S, L, J, or W option is used.
+Alternatively, you can treat $MFDCUSTOM as a @USE name that can be attached to any of several files with different custom image specifications.
+This way, only a @FREE,A of the name needs to be done to stop automatic custom output.

 Spec fields 4 though 63 (a configurable total of 60 specs) may be used to specify extra tests to be performed on each file, in order to further define the set of files to be listed.
 These specs may take two forms:

 The names and possible values for items are presented below, shown with their type (Alphanumeric/Numeric/Date), maximum characters (A) or range (N), and description.
 Items described as N-Oct are displayed in octal by default.